Godstyme/simple_blogpost_laravel_api/README.md

 ## SIMPLE BLOGPOST LARAVEL API
-This is an api built for blog.
-It was built with laravel
+A fully functional RESTful API for blog system built with laravel.
+It includes the following concepts:
+- CRUD system
+- Provide the Entity Relationship Diagram of the system.
+- Possible entities: ['Users','Posts','Comments'] <br>
+Tools: Laravel, Postman API, etc

-##
+## Database Model
-The ER diagram of the blog system             |
+The Entity Relationship (ER) Diagram Model of the blog system             |
 :-------------------------:
 ![Screenshot](resources/assets/imgs/blogPostERD.png)

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling. <br>